splunk/public-o11y-docs/infrastructure/monitor/aws-infra-monitor.rst

 Metrics are data points identified by a name; and metadata is information that helps you identify aspects of the metrics such as its source.
 AWS metrics and metadata help you monitor and troubleshoot the AWS services you're using, such as AWS EC2.
 The metrics and metadata also help you monitor applications, such as Kubernetes clusters, that use the AWS services.

+To learn more about logs and AWS, see :ref:`get-started-logs`.

 .. _aws-data:

 About AWS data